-The Local Government Act 1974 was a systematic legislative attempt to rationalise the host of fiercely independent local government bodies.
-It abolished the historic distinction between urban local authorities (boroughs and towns) and rural authorities (counties), and placed both systems under a network of united councils.
+The Local Government Act 1974 was a systematic attempt to rationalise the host of fiercely independent local government bodies.
+It abolished the historic distinction between urban local authorities (boroughs and towns) and rural authorities (counties), placing both systems under a network of united councils.
 As towns and boroughs expanded to absorb their surrounding rural areas, it was no longer necessary to transfer the newly acquired land from the county to the urban local authority.
-The two types of local authorities finally gained identical voting rights.
+The two types of local authorities were finally given identical voting rights.
 The 1974 act also gave increased powers to the Local Government Commission.

 Bringing it together